fedikk/ROS2-Nav2-Navigation-2-Stack---with-SLAM-and-Navigation/Sections /Nav2.md

-l
 # ROS2 Nav2 [Navigation 2 Stack] - with SLAM and Navigation

 ## What is Navigation2 Stack, Why do we need it ?

 <blockquote> Navigation = Navigation2 = Nav2 </blockquote>

 Benefits of ROS2:
   * Create the base layer super fast
   * Provide a standard for robotics application